Bog body: Archaeological techniques

 Until the mid-20th century, it was not readily apparent at the time of discovery whether a body had been buried in a bog for years, decades, or centuries.
-But, modern forensic and medical technologies (such as radiocarbon dating) have been developed that allow researchers to more closely determine the age of the burial, the person's age at death, and other details.
+However, modern forensic and medical technologies (such as radiocarbon dating) have been developed that allow researchers to more closely determine the age of the burial, the person's age at death, and other details.
 Scientists have been able to study the skin of the bog bodies, reconstruct their appearance and even determine what their last meal was from their stomach contents since peat marsh preserves soft internal tissue.
 Radiocarbon dating is also common as it accurately gives the date of the find, most usually from the Iron Age.
 For example, Tollund man of Denmark, whose remains were recovered in 1950, has undergone radiocarbon analyses that place his death date to around the 3rd or 4th century.

 More modern analyses using stable isotope measurements have allowed scientists to study bone collagen collected from Tollund Man to determine his diet as being terrestrial-based.
 Their teeth also indicate their age at death and what type of food they ate throughout their lifetime.
-Dental caries, which are cavities within teeth, can direct archaeologist toward a persons diet prior to their death.
-Unlike erosion that the teeth may undergo due to decay, dental caries are typically sharp and well defined cavities that have a larger diameter than erosion that occurs after death.
+Dental caries, which are cavities within teeth, can direct archaeologist toward a person's diet prior to their death.
+Unlike erosion that the teeth may undergo due to decay, dental caries are typically sharp and well-defined cavities that have a larger diameter than erosion that occurs after death.
 Significant rates of dental caries point to diets that are rich in carbohydrates and can lead archaeologists to differentiate between plant-based diets and protein-based diets (animal protein is non-cariogenic).
 Dental enamel defects known as hypoplasias can also be seen in the analysis of teeth and can point towards malnutrition as well as diseases.
 Ground-penetrating radar can be used in archaeological investigation to map features beneath the ground to reconstruct 3D visualizations.
-For bog bodies, ground-penetrating radar can be used to detect bodies and artifacts beneath the bog surface before cutting into the peat.
+For bog bodies, ground-penetrating radar can be used to detect bodies and artefacts beneath the bog surface before cutting into the peat.

 Forensic facial reconstruction is one technique used in studying the bog bodies.
 Originally designed for identifying modern faces in crime investigations, this technique is a way of working out the facial features of a person by the shape of their skull.
 The face of one bog body, Yde Girl, was reconstructed in 1992 by forensic pathologist Richard Neave of Manchester University using CT scans of her head.
 Yde Girl and her modern reconstruction are displayed at the Drents Museum in Assen.
 Such reconstructions have also been made of the heads of Lindow Man (British Museum, London, United Kingdom), Grauballe Man, Girl of the Uchter Moor, Clonycavan Man, Roter Franz and Windeby I.